Membership of the Committee

 The members of the CCC are:

-Professor Samuel Fankhauser is Co-Director of the Grantham Research Institute on Climate Change at the London School of Economics and a Director at Vivid Economics.
+Professor Samuel Fankhauser is Co-Director of the Grantham Research Institute on Climate Change and Deputy Director of the ESRC-funded Centre for Climate Change Economica and Policy, both at the London School of Economics, and a Director at Vivid Economics.
 He is a former Deputy Chief Economist of the European Bank for Reconstruction and Development.